lthr/Deploy-to-GH-Pages/README.md

 Create or use one of your existing repositories on GitHub.
 Clone it, and create a `master` branch if you don't already have one.
 Use this branch for the rest of the setup.

 ### Initialize your project
 In the root of your project, initialize with `npm init -f` to create a default `package.json` file if you don't already have one.
-Edit it, add the line
+Edit it, add the line marked with **bold** to generate dummy output in your `dist` folder:

 <pre>
 {